FrugalX/ai_agents_ebook_draft/Chapter 7 Practical Tutorials.md

 personalizedLearning("Basics of the Solar System", "intermediate");
 ```

+**Suggested Extension**
+-  Consider integrating a dynamic **StudentProfile** system to adjust content, explanations, and learning paths based on individual student needs.

 ### **7.4.2 Automated Quiz Generator**
 This tutorial focuses on creating an Automated Quiz Generator using Generative AI.
 The system generates quizzes based on learning content, adapting to different difficulty levels and formats.